Dynamic access pricing control for fair and stable resource sharing: A single price-responsive class

-To overcome this problem we make the following modification to the normal model dynamics.
-We set $\hat{q} \leq q_2^*$ and $\dot{q} = 0$ for all $q \geq \hat{q}$.
-The effect of this modification is to create a chattering boundary along which $\dot{R} < 0$ and $\dot{q}=0$, along which the system will converge toward the domain of attraction of the stable equilibrium point as $\dot{R}$ is bounded away from zero along this surface.
+Figure \ref{fig:domain} depicts the domain of attraction for our queuing system.
+We note that within the gray region there exists a subregion where both $\dot{q}>0$ and $\dot{R} >0$.
+Clearly this region is problematic as both state variables grow in it.
+To overcome this problem, and to yield a queuing system that is globally attractive, we now make a final modification to system dynamics.
+In particular, we define a maximum queue length to create a chattering boundary along which $\dot{R} < 0$ and $\dot{q}=0$ and along which the system will converge toward the domain of attraction of the stable equilibrium point as $\dot{R}$ is bounded away from zero along this surface.
 This is depicted in Fig.~\ref{fig:domain2}.

-To achieve the desired the behavior, we introduce an admittance bound for the active queue, which we denote $q_{\mathrm{ad}}$.
-At and beyond this bound the number of users that can enter the active queue per time period is bounded by the number of users that can be served in the same time period.
-We assume $q_{\mathrm{ad}}$ is a constant value in the interval $(q_1^*, q_2^*)$.
+To achieve the desired behavior, we introduce an admittance bound for the service queue, which we denote by $q_{\mathrm{ad}}$.
+At and beyond this bound the number of users that can enter the service queue per time period is bounded by the number of users that can be served in the same time period.
+We choose $q_{\mathrm{ad}}$ to be in the interval $(q^\dagger, q^u)$, with $q^\dagger$ defined in \eqref{eq:Rmaxdef}.